 PHI 3882.
 Philosophy in Literature (3).
-An exploration of how metaphysical and moral ideas function within the structure of selected novels in plays.
+An exploration of how metaphysical and moral ideas function within the structure of selected novels and plays.

 PHI 3930r.
 Selected Topics (1-3).
 (S/U grade only).
 May be repeated to a maximum of three semester hours.

 PHI 4134.
 Modern Logic I (3).
-Prerequisite: PHI 3130 or equivalent or instructor permission.
+Prerequisite: IDS 3358 or equivalent or instructor permission.
 An intermediate course in modern symbolic logic, with special attention to the semantic evaluation of symbolized arguments.
 Topics include schemata and interpretation, models, satisfiability, normal forms, expressive completeness, proof procedures, metalogical laws, and soundness and completeness theorems.

 PHI 4137.
 Modern Logic II (3).
 Prerequisite: PHI 4134.
 An advanced course in modern symbolic logic.
 Topics discusses include the compactness theorem, the logic of identity, names and descriptions, second-order logic, type theory, the ancestral, the Frege-Russell definition of natural number, and Gödel's incompleteness results.